LCC-CIT/CIS195-CourseMaterials/LabStarters/Lab03/Lab3Instructions.md

 **CIS 195, Web Authoring 1: HTML**

-#Lab 3 Instructions
+# Lab 3 Instructions

 ## Part 1: A web page with internal links

-Create a single web page that gives a short list of information.
-An example is the page I wrote in class on the planets in our solar system.
-The page should have a list of items at the top with internal links to sections on the same page containing information related to each item.
+Create a single web page that contains short sections of information on some topic.
+The page should have a set of links at the top of the page that take a user to those sections on the same page.
 The page should use each of the following HTML elements:

-- A `<nav>` element that will contain a list of links.
+- A `<nav>` element that will contain a set of links.

-  (The "list" doesn't have to be an actual `<uo>` or `<ol>` list element, it could be a series of links with `<br>` tags after each one so they are arranged vertically.)
+  (The set of links doesn't have to be in an <uo>` or `<ol>` list element, it could be a series of links with `<br>` tags after each one so they are arranged vertically on the page.)

 - Hyperlink, `<a>`, elements with *href* attributes that link to *id* attributes in elements on the same page--at least four.

 - An Image link.
-This is just ahyperlink with an image inside instead of text.
+This is just a hyperlink with an image inside instead of text.

 - A hyperlink to an e-mail address.